ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 * **Contributor AWS Access keys** are not considered secure and can be sent in the main `wrangler-team` email thread, usually in the same email with the first spreadsheet and [upload instructions](https://github.com/ebi-ait/hca-documentation/wiki/How-to-upload-data-to-an-upload-area-using-hca-util).
 * **Upload area UUID** is a secure piece of information that should be shared in a separate email with only the contributor and primary wrangler

-### Transferring a contributor's raw data to ingest UI using `hca-util sync`

-In order to create the upload area, follow the instructions on [how to create an upload area for the contributors using the hca-util tool]( https://github.com/ebi-ait/hca-documentation/wiki/How-to-administrate-upload-areas-and-transfer-data-using-hca-util).
-These instructions will guide you to create an upload area for a contributor to upload their data, but also how to then transfer that data once uploaded to the ingest production s3 bucket using the same tool.
+To get an Upload area UUID, you will need to create an upload area using the guide: [how to create an upload area for the contributors using the hca-util tool]( https://github.com/ebi-ait/hca-documentation/wiki/How-to-administrate-upload-areas-and-transfer-data-using-hca-util)

 ## Curating metadata